theheking/babs-rna-seq-2024/practical_overview/Week4_Trimming.md

 We can confirm that we have our output files:

-    $ ls SRR306844*
+    $ ls Adapter_SRR306844*

 The output files are also FASTQ files.
 It should be smaller than our input file because we have removed reads.
 We can confirm this:

-    $ ls -lh SRR306844*
+    $ ls -lh Adapter_SRR306844*

     -rw-------.
-1 z5342988 unsw 360M Feb 19 09:29 SRR306844chr1_chr3.trim.fastq.gz
+1 z5342988 unsw 360M Feb 19 09:29 Adapter_SRR306844chr1_chr3.trim.fastq.gz
     -rw-------.
-1 z5342988 unsw 392M Feb 19 09:07 SRR306844chr1_chr3.fastq.gz
+1 z5342988 unsw 392M Feb 19 09:07 Adapter_SRR306844chr1_chr3.fastq.gz

 We have just successfully run Trimmomatic on one of our FASTQ files!
 However, there is some bad news.
-Trimmomatic can only operate on one sample at a time and we have more than one sample.
-The good news is that we can use a `for` loop to iterate through our sample files quickly!
+Trimmomatic can only operate on one sample at a time, and we have more than one sample.
+The good news is that we can quickly use a `for` loop to iterate through our sample files!